-For example, if your idea of a small farm is not more than 5 acres, then you may not need some of the larger equipment that is required for 150 acres, and you also will not need to pay for as much labor.
+For example, if your idea of small is not more than 5 acres, then you may not need some of the larger equipment that is required for 150 acres.
+You also will not need to pay for as much labor.

-Another financial aspect to keep in mind is what will make you money (an important aspect of having a viable farm).
-Know your community and your clientele—or at least how to market your products appropriately—if you want to make any sort of living off your farm.
+Another financial aspect to keep in mind is what will make you money (an important aspect of having a viable business).

 Familiarize Yourself with Your Environment